 And that's where a clearer understanding of the pancake starts to emerge: Both pancakes and flatbreads embody the idea that the most common and basic ingredients can combine into a whole far greater than the sum of its parts.
 They're quick-cooking and don't require anything more than a pan (or a rock) and a heat source, but they're also the basis for more involved cooking methods, canvases for countless ingredient combinations.
 They're staple foods to be peppered with seafood, poultry, aromatics, or fruit; topped with whipped cream or cheeses, syrups, caviar, chutneys, or jam; used as a wrap for hearty stewed meats and vegetables.
 Tortillas become tacos; injera an entire Ethiopian feast; arepas a hearty, satisfying Venezuelan sandwich.

 In other words, a pancake, no matter how you define it, is a lens through which to see the world.
 Before we dive in, though, let's take a look at the most common pancake variables you're likely to encounter.

-- The liquid: Eggs, milk, coconut milk, and cream can all be added in addition to, or more commonly, in place of, water for more body and richness.
+- The liquid: Eggs, milk, coconut milk, and cream can all be added along with, or more commonly, in place of, water for more body and richness.
 Less commonly, fats like oil, butter, or lard are incorporated directly into pancake batter or dough.

-- Fermentation: Sour pancakes like injera and dosas are left to ferment, taking advantage of natural yeast growth much like a bread's sourdough starter.
+- Fermentation: Sour pancakes, like injera and dosas, are left to ferment, taking advantage of natural yeast growth much like a bread's sourdough starter does.
 Elsewhere, cultured buttermilk fills a similar role.

 The International Pancake Index